rayhog/aviator-jekyll-template/_documentation/overview.md

    * Nodes have attributes that represent and store data as key-value pairs.
    * Nodes connect to other nodes by using relationships.

-  The following diagram shows the TQL endpoint, some nodes, and node relationships.
+  The following diagram shows the `/tql` endpoint, some nodes, and node relationships.

   <br>